saferpay/sndbx/texts/psd2.md

     </tr>
     <tr>
       <td class="text-center">Initial Recurring/Installment Transaction</td>
       <td>This is a special type of Customer Initiated Transaction.
-With PSD2 the first (initial) transaction within a recurring-chain needs to be covered by SCA.
+With PSD2 the first (initial) transaction within a recurring-chain needs to be covered by SCA!
+Thus, we highly recommend forcing SCA (see further down in this chapter).
 Each subsequent transaction then references this transaction. </td>
       <td><a href="recurring.html">Recurring Integration</a>, <a href="Integration_PP.html">Payment Page Integration</a>, <a href="Integration_trx.html">Transaction Interface Integration</a>, <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Initialize">Transaction Initialize</a> & <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Authorize">Transaction Authorize</a>, <a href="https://saferpay.github.io/jsonapi/#Payment_v1_PaymentPage_Initialize">Payment Page Initialize</a> & <a href="https://saferpay.github.io/jsonapi/#Payment_v1_PaymentPage_Assert">Payment Page Assert</a></td>
     </tr>
     <tr>
       <td class="text-center">Saving Cards</td>
-      <td>When saving cards inside the Saferpay Secure Alias Store, with the intent of doing any kind of MITs with said saved card afterwards, you must force Strong Consumer Authentication!
-This will be handled further down in this very chapter!</td>
-      <td><a href="scd.html">Secure Card Data registration</a>, <a href="https://saferpay.github.io/jsonapi/#ChapterAliasStore">Secure Card Data Store</a></td>
+      <td>If you intend on saving cards with the intent of doing MITs (see below), with no card holder presence, you must make sure, that SCA is performed during registration!
+You should force SCA.
+More information, on how to force SCA, can be found, further down in this chapter!
+However, if you simply intend on just saving the card, so the card holder doesn't have to enter his card details again, during the next transaction, you do not have to do SCA during</td>
     </tr>
   </tbody>
 </table>